vergauwenthomas/MetObs_toolkit/docs/intro.rst

                                        Model=your_datast.gee_datasets['ERA5-land'],
                                         obstype='temp')

-See the API documentiontion :ref:`Geemodeldata <Geemodeldata api>` for more details.
+See the API documentation :ref:`Geemodeldata <Geemodeldata api>` for more details.

 The toolkit makes use of the Google Earth Engine (GEE), to extract these time-series.
 To use the GEE API, follow these steps on :ref:`Using Google Earth Engine<Using_gee>`.